Manual Material Handling Safety

 Overview

 Manual material handling includes lifting, lowering, pushing, pulling, and carrying objects.
 These activities cause the majority of workplace musculoskeletal injuries when performed improperly or without appropriate controls and equipment.
+Understanding how to assess material handling tasks and apply the right controls is essential for every worker.

 Why This Is Important